- Explore the depth of the iconic Fish River Canyon

 |Day 2||Transfer to Fish River Canyon||Hobas|

 |Day 3||Fish River Canyon Tour, Transfer to Luderitz||Luderitz|

 |Day 4||Tour Luderitz, Transfer to Aus||Aus|

 |Day 6||Tour Namib-Naukluft National Park||Sesriem|

-Day 1: Arrive in Windhoek and travel to Mariental
+Day 1: Arrive in Windhoek, Transfer to Mariental

 Welcome to Namibia!
 Depending on how late in the day you arrive, you may begin your journey south on the main highway.
 You will travel through the thin strip of the Kalahari Desert, which turns onto the eastern side of Namibia.